Cosmology with voids: Cosmological parameter estimation from voids

 \subsection{The redshift range}

 The Hubble diagram built from Type Ia supernovae provides better constraints on cosmological parameters when applied over a large redshift range \cite{riess1998, perlmutter1999}.
-In analogy voids provide better constraints when we measure $fH$ as a function of $z$.
+Here, we show that voids similarly provide better constraints when we measure $fH$ as a function of $z$.
 Figure~\ref{fig:zdepideal} illustrates this effect based on samples of 100 voids spaced uniformly in $z$.
 The broadest range of redshifts ($z = 0$--2) yields the tightest constraints..

 There are two main challenges for measuring voids properties over a wide redshift range.
-At low redshift, the observable volume available to sample voids is small --- in an absurd limit, there can be at most only one void of radius 100~\hinvMpc\ within a survey of that depth.
+At low redshift, the observable volume available to sample voids is small; in an absurd limit, there can be at most only one void of radius 100~\hinvMpc\ within a survey of that depth.
 At high redshift the challenge is measurement of void properties from faint and distant galaxies.
-For this theoretical demonstration of the connection between void parameters and the underlying cosmology, we consider only the first challenge, identifying the number of voids we expect as a function of redshift.
+For this demonstration of the theoretical connection between void parameters and the underlying cosmology, we consider only the first challenge, identifying the number of voids we expect as a function of redshift.